A Brief History of Army Counterintelligence

 The terrorist attacks on 9/11 and the subsequent War on Terrorism which took the U.S. military to Iraq & Afghanistan, reinforced ACI's role in thwarting international terrorist organizations and terrorist intelligence networks.
 Because of this, the mission of Army Counterintelligence became more vital than ever.

-In response to a growing trend of foreign adversaries targeting the U.S. for espionage and terrorism related activities, the U.S. Army established the U.S. Army Counterintelligence Command (USACIC) under INSCOM, unifying all ACI Special Agents under a single, flattened, organizational structure.
-This new command enables ACI to be more effective, while also confirming it's status as both intelligence & law enforcement.
+In response to a growing trend of foreign adversaries targeting the U.S. for espionage and terrorism related activities, the U.S. Army once again recognized the need for a standalone CI organization, establishing the U.S. Army Counterintelligence Command (ACIC) under INSCOM.
+ACIC unifies the investigative efforts of all ACI Special Agents under a single, flattened, organizational structure.
+ACIC also enables ACI agents to be more effective, while also confirming their status as both intelligence & law enforcement.